CalculusEnjoyer/solid_software_test_task/README.md

-# Solid Software Test Task
+# Random Color Test Task
 ## Task overview
 Make an application that randomly changes its color after taping on screen (without using external libraries for color generation).
 ## Implementation details